Careers

 • We observe the National Day for Truth and Reconciliation with a day off and emphasize that the recognition and commemoration of the tragic and painful history and ongoing impact of residential schools is a vital component of the reconciliation process.

-We are proud to have been certified as a Great Place to Work® for the highly supportive and cohesive culture we’ve built and for inspiring employees to do great work!
+We are proud to have been certified as a Great Place to Work® for our third consecutive year, reflecting the supportive and cohesive culture we’ve built and for inspiring employees to do great work!

-If this tempts you even a little bit and you meet the minimum requirements, let us set up a conversation.
+If this tempts you even a little bit and you meet the minimum requirements, let’s set up a conversation.

 Hope and Healing International is a ‘child-and-adults-at-risk-safe organization’.
 As a condition of employment, successful candidates will be required to undergo Vulnerable Sector Screening.